tollyboy88/agentic-actuarial-risk-testbed/data/REVISED_RESEARCH_SCOPE.md

 - A pre/post automation human-error study and actuarial time-and-motion/control-cost study.
 - External validation on gated TRAIL, GAIA or AgentRx after access terms are accepted.

-This revision preserves the core innovation—the quantitative bridge from controlled agentic failure to actuarial error and capital mechanics—while changing unsupported industry-wide estimates into transparent experimental and stress-test results.
+This revision preserves the core innovation, the quantitative bridge from controlled agentic failure to actuarial error and capital mechanics—while changing unsupported industry-wide estimates into transparent experimental and stress-test results.